Longest range electric cars 2025

 Read more about the Polestar 3

-Tesla Model 3 Long Range: 436 miles
+6. Tesla Model 3 Long Range: 436 miles

-The popular Tesla Model 3 is a car that can do it all.
-In basic guise, it’s relatively affordable for such a technology-packed premium car.
-In Performance spec, it sets new class benchmarks for acceleration and pulling power.
 However, it’s the Model 3 Long Range that is likely to appeal most to British EV buyers, thanks to a fantastic range of 436 miles.
-This is achieved with a 78kWh battery, which is surprisingly modest given the car’s country-crossing ability.
+This is achieved with a 78kWh battery, which is impressive given the car’s country-crossing ability.
 Consider this a measure of the efficiency Tesla has engineered into its cars.
 Charging via a public Tesla Supercharger is wonderfully straightforward and quick.
 The reliance on its central display won't be for everyone though.

 Read our full Tesla Model 3 review

-Peugeot e-3008: 435 miles
+7. Peugeot e-3008: 435 miles

-As is the case with a few of the cars here, the Peugeot e-3008 can be specced with more than one battery pack.
+As is the case with a few of the cars here, the Peugeot e-3008 can be specified with more than one battery pack.
 The standard 73kWh battery pack provides more than enough range for most, capable of travelling up to 326 miles on a full charge.
-Anyone wanting to go further, though, has the option of speccing a 97kWh Long Range battery, unlocking 435 miles of range.
+Anyone wanting to go further, though, has the option of a 97kWh Long Range battery, unlocking 435 miles of range.

-Read our Peugeot e-3008 review
+Read our full Peugeot e-3008 review

-Volkswagen ID.7: 433 miles
+8. Volkswagen ID.7: 433 miles

-It's not exactly the most desirable car on this list, but there's something quietly impressive about the Volkswagen ID.7.
-It feels much more premium inside than previous VW ID cars we've tried, and is very comfortable over long distances, so you'll enjoy clocking the big miles its impressive range figure allows.
-The Pro S Match with its 846Wh battery pack can travel up to 433 miles on a single charge, beating several more expensive cars we've listed here.
+There's something quietly impressive about the Volkswagen ID.7.
+It feels much more premium inside than previous VW ID cars we've tried and is very comfortable over long distances, so you'll enjoy clocking the big miles its impressive range figure allows.
+It's one of the most comfortable EVs we've tried, handling the weight of its battery well.

-Read our Volkswagen ID.7 review
+Read our full Volkswagen ID.7 review

-Mercedes EQE: 429 miles
+9. Mercedes EQE: 429 miles

-If you want something a bit posher than the CLE with EQ Technology without blowing £100k+ on an EQS, sitting somewhere between is the EQE.
-It feels scarcely less luxurious than the EQS inside, and has a similarly slippery shape.
-This means that although the battery is of a more modest size at 96kWh, the EQQ 350+ manages well over 400 miles on a full charge.
-It does a good job of balancing efficiency and performance, too, managing 0-62mph in a respectable 6.1 seconds.
+This means that although the battery is of a more modest size at 96kWh, the Mercedes EQS 350+ manages well over 400 miles (claimed) on a full charge.
+It does a good job of balancing efficiency and performance, managing 0-62mph in a respectable 6.5 seconds.

 Read our full Mercedes EQE review

-BMW iX xDrive 50: 380 miles
+10. BMW iX xDrive 50: 426 miles

-BMW’s large and very distinctive iX is a notable new entry into the electric SUV sector.
-Its styling, particularly its huge front grille, has proven to be a talking point, but some have overlooked its extraordinary electric driving range as a result.
-Thanks to a 111.5kWh battery, BMW claims a total of 380 miles between charges for the xDrive 50 model.
+Thanks to a 111.5kWh battery, BMW claims a total of 426 miles between charges for the facelifted xDrive 60 model.
 For such a large and heavy SUV, this is a really impressive result.
-The fact it has more than 520PS channelled to all four wheels means it’s no slouch against the clock, either.
-But the big battery does not come cheap, with xDrive 50 prices starting from around £103,000.
+The fact it has more than 544PS channelled to all four wheels means it’s no slouch against the clock, either.
+But the big battery does not come cheap, with xDrive 50 prices starting from around £93,000.

 Read our full BMW iX review